haveanicedaymydear/Assistant-Autogen/readme.md

 - Ensure all 4 template files are copied to `instructions/`
 - Check file names match exactly
 - Verify source documents are in `docs/`

+**FileSurfer Can't Find Files**
+- Fixed in latest version!
+The system now provides clear path context to agents
+- If issues persist, check logs for "WORKING DIRECTORY CONTEXT" entries
+- Ensure all paths in prompts use relative format (e.g., "docs/file.pdf")

 ### Getting Help